-January 6, 2013 – Law firms involved in the federal Pradaxa multidistrict litigation (MDL) are expected to hold meetings to discuss possible settlements later this year, as the first bellwether cases are scheduled to begin in August 2014.
+Law firms involved in the federal Pradaxa multidistrict litigation (MDL) are expected to hold meetings to discuss possible settlements later this year, as the first bellwether cases are scheduled to begin in August 2014.
 The Pradaxa lawsuits allege that drugmaker Boehringer Ingelheim failed to adequately warn the public and medical communities about the risks involved with using its controversial anticoagulant before bringing it to market, as well as about the lack of reversal agent when internal bleeding events occur in patients being treated with the drug.
-In its two short years on the market, Pradaxa has been linked to more adverse injury reports than any other drug monitored by the U.S. Food & Drug Administration (FDA).

-Free Pradaxa Lawsuit Evaluation: If you suffered a serious injury after taking Pradaxa, or if a loved one died while being treated with Pradaxa, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Pradaxa and we can help.
+Free Pradaxa Lawsuit Evaluation: If you or a loved one has been injured by Pradaxa, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?